 In addition to the University application materials listed above, applicants in Art History are required to submit a writing sample.
 You should upload your writing sample along with your online application (only one writing sample will be accepted).
 It should be 20 pages maximum, including illustrations and bibliography – neither papers over this limit nor entire Master’s theses will be accepted.

-Note: The Graduate Admissions period is open beginning in September each year for applications to be submitted by the published deadline in December (for matriculation beginning in the following academic year).
+Note: The Graduate Admissions period opens in late September each year for applications to be submitted by the published deadline in December (for matriculation beginning in the following academic year).
 After April 15th each year, the Graduate Admissions period is closed, and the online application will reopen during the following September.

 Application review takes place between mid-February and mid-March; applicants are notified by e-mail of their status around March 15th.
 Accepted students are admitted for the following Autumn Quarter; no applicants for mid-year entrance will be considered.
 You will be contacted via e-mail regarding your application status after the deadline; please do not contact the Department in this regard.